All the facts about blues history are now in one book. At five cents a page, it’s a blue (and yellow) chip investment.

 “Twentieth-century music is based on the blues.
 You wouldn’t have jazz or any other modern music without the blues.
 And therefore every pop song, no matter how trite or crass, has got a bit of the blues in it – even without them knowing, even though they’ve washed most of it out.”

-Most blues histories will tell you the genre started around 1895.
-But as America’s Gift explains, the seeds of the blues go back centuries.
-Another bit of misinformation the book puts right is the date of the first black blues recording, usually given as 1920 when Mamie Smith cut Crazy Blues.
+Most blues histories will tell you the genre started around 1895, but as AMERICA’S Gift explains, the seeds of the blues go back centuries.
+Myths the book debunks include the first black blues vocal recording, usually given as 1920 when Mamie Smith cut Crazy Blues.

-Why is this the ‘untold’ story of the blues?
+Why the ‘untold’ story of the blues?

 “From the end of the dances at Congo Square (c.
 1820) to the beginning of jazz, there is a black hole … when the old West African music slowly turned into the new music of America.”

 Why untold?
 Discover how and where the term ‘blues’ evolved and how it reached America.
 Find out how only white singers recorded blues in America, from 1914 to 1920, and why black singers didn’t want to sing blues.
 America’s Gift tells you who-did-what-first in the years leading up to and into the blues era, and the genres they did it in.
 It is the first book, to our knowledge, to link American sea shanties to the evolution of the blues.